Bulleit Bourbon: Products

 The current Bulleit bourbon whiskey mash bill contains 68% corn (maize), 28% rye, and 4% malted barley.
 It is bottled at 45% ABV.

 Bulleit Bourbon Barrel Strength is a blend of barrels which are 5 to 8 years old.
 As it is being bottled straight from the barrel the proof varies by batch, ranging from 118 to 125 (59 to 62.5 ABV).

 Bulleit Bourbon 10 Year is the only age dated Bulleit whiskey.
 It is bottled at 91.2 U.S. proof and has the same mash bill as the original Bulleit Bourbon.
 It won a Double Gold Medal at the 2013 San Francisco World Spirits Competition.

 Bulleit rye whiskey, introduced in March 2011, has a mash bill of 95% rye and 5% malted barley.
 It is produced in Lawrenceburg, Indiana by MGP Ingredients and bottled at 45% abv.

 Bottled-in-Bond Bourbon In 2025, Bulleit Frontier Whiskey released its first-ever Bottled-in-Bond Bourbon, aged for seven years and distilled and aged entirely at the Bulleit Distilling Company in Shelbyville, Kentucky.
 This was a limited-time release, and Bulleit stated it will be available in the future only when the blending team determines it meets high standards of quality and character.

+Bulleit '87 In 2026, Bulleit announced Bulleit '87, its first whiskey combining bourbon and rye and a new permanent core expression.
+It blends bourbon distilled and aged in Shelbyville, Kentucky, with rye distilled and aged in Indiana.
+Both components are aged for at least four years and separately finished for four to six weeks with toasted American oak and French oak staves before blending.
+Bottled at 90 proof (45% ABV), Bulleit '87 was scheduled to become available nationwide beginning in September 2026.